 When our internal biological clock needs to be reset, it causes jet lag; other than long flights east or west, this type of resetting can cause problems in shift workers, and in some sleeping disorders.

 People with jet lag have their sleep-wake patterns disturbed.
-They may feel drowsy, tired, irritable, lethargic and slightly disoriented.
+They may feel drowsy, tired, irritable, lethargic, and slightly disoriented.
 The more time zones that are crossed rapidly, the more severe jet lag symptoms are likely to be.

-Researchers from the University of Washington revealed that the disruption occurs in two separate but linked groups of neurons in a structure called the suprachiasmatic nucleus, below the hypothalamus at the base of the brain.
+Researchers from the University of Washington revealed that the disruption occurs in two separate but linked groups of neurons in a structure called the suprachiasmatic nucleus (SCN); the SCN sits below the hypothalamus at the base of the brain.

 Causes of jet lag

-Travelling through time zones, and also from the northern hemisphere to the southern hemisphere at the same time can cause additional problems.
+Traveling through time zones, and also from the northern hemisphere to the southern hemisphere at the same time can cause additional problems.
 Not only does the body have to get used to a new time zone, but the seasons are different.

 Jet lag does not usually occur if the individual crossed just one or two time zones.